Brookpark station: Station layout

 Brookpark has a single island platform for the Red Line.
 At the south end of the platform is an enclosed waiting area and a staircase and elevator.
 The island platform is accessed by a tunnel underneath the tracks, connecting it to both the eastern and western parking lots on either side of the station.
 All buses serving Brookpark stop at the bus bay on the eastern side of the station.

+Intermodal Transit Center (2026)

+Following the closure of the historic Cleveland Greyhound Station on Chester Avenue on February 4, 2026, the Brookpark station site was expanded to serve as the city's primary intercity bus terminal.

+The new facility, located at 17510 Brookpark Road on a former overflow parking lot, was developed through a partnership between the Greater Cleveland Regional Transit Authority (GCRTA) and intercity carriers including Greyhound Lines, and Barons Bus Lines.
+This relocation provides a direct connection between long-distance bus routes, the RTA Red Line, and RTA mass transit bus routes, facilitating transfers to Cleveland Hopkins International Airport and Tower City Center.
+While the Brookpark terminal serves as the main regional hub, carriers maintain a secondary curbside stop in downtown Cleveland on East 12th Street to ensure continued access to the central business district.